-Looking beyond the short-term goals of simply “getting the addict to treatment” our belief is that an intervention is not truly over until the addict receives one year of continuous sobriety.
+We look far beyond the short-term goals of simply “getting the addict to treatment.”
+Our belief is that an intervention is not truly over until the addict receives one year of continuous sobriety.
 In order to help achieve this, we look at all the factors contributing to the addiction, examining the causes and conditions.

 - How do I treat my loved one while they are in treatment?

 - How do I handle visitation?

 - What do I do if my loved one wants to leave or does leave treatment before completion?